forestdb/forestdb.org/models/bkmt-scalar-implicature.md

 possible that the speaker saw two of the apples, it is highly unlikely that neither of them were red due to the base rate.
 Some more probability is placed on the 1 state, but this is still a low amount, again due to such a high base rate.
-Finally, the 0 state is by far the most likely reflecting the base rate at .80 probability.
+Finally, the 0 state is by far the most likely, reflecting the base rate at .80 probability.

 Looking at the beliefs of the true world state can seem a bit confusing at first